Danack/fnbind/CONTRIBUTING.md

 If reporting a crash, please include a minimal file (or link to a project) that can reproduce the issue, as well as the output of `php --version` and `php-config`.
 (And php.ini settings)

-Issues labelled with [help wanted](https://github.com/runkit7/runkit7/labels/help%20wanted) are probably good first issues.
+Issues labelled with [help wanted](https://github.com/fnbind/fnbind/labels/help%20wanted) are probably good first issues.

 ## Project layout

-Headers are found in `php_runkit*.h`
+Headers are found in `php_fnbind*.h`
-Source files are found in `runkit*.c`
+Source files are found in `fnbind*.c`

 `config.m4` (Unix/Linux) and `config.w32` (windows) are used to generate `./configure` and the make file `package.xml` contains the configuration for generating a PECL package.
 It should be updated when new tests or source files are added.